 Is there a recommended type of computer or laptop for law school?

-Although the ownership of any computer will satisfy the academic need, notebook computers using Windows 7, 8.1, or 10 operating systems and one of the 2 latest Mac OS X based computers (purchased within the last 3-4 years) offer the most utility and value for students at the College of Law.
+Although the ownership of any computer will satisfy the academic need, notebook computers using Windows 10 operating systems and one of the 2 latest Mac OS X based computers offer the most utility and value for students at the College of Law.

 Are interviews a part of the College of Law admission process?

 No, they are not.
 We may, from time to time, ask a particular applicant for a brief telephone or Skype interview to address a specific question from the Admissions Committee.